gophercon/talks/2025/To Trie or Not to Trie - Typeahead Completion Using Redis/README.md

 ## About Me

-I'm a Principal Software Engineer at Skool, where I works on Go backend services that help Skool users build and find their online community.
+I'm a Principal Software Engineer at Skool, where I work on Go backend services that help Skool users build and find their online community.
 Previously, I've worked on platform teams at ID.me, CrowdStrike, and AWS, delivering high-availability services at scale for cloud-native platforms.